russLitt/StudentTermPlannerApp/README.md

 # rAndersonC196

-# Term Planner App for WGU C196
+### Term Planner App for WGU C196

+As a competent mobile application developer, your understanding of mobile application structure and design will help you to develop applications to meet customer requirements.
+The following project to develop a student scheduler/student progress tracking application, will help you to apply these skills in a familiar, real-world scenario.
+This task will allow you to demonstrate your ability to apply the skills learned in the course.

+You will develop a multiple-screen mobile application for WGU students to track their terms, courses associated with each term, and assessment(s) associated with each course.
+The application will allow students to enter, edit, and delete term, course, and assessment data.
+It should provide summary and detailed views of courses for each term and provide alerts for upcoming performance and objective assessments.
+This application will use a SQLite database.

-A. Create an Android (version 4.0 or higher) mobile application with the following functional requirements:
+#### A. Create an Android (version 4.0 or higher) mobile application with the following functional requirements:

 1. Include the following information for each  term: